Omroep NTR: NPS (1995–2010)

-On 28 April 1994, a new Media Act confirmed that the existing broadcasting associations operating within the public framework were to have their participation the system extended for a further ten years and required them to increase their co-operation with each other.
-The Act also reinforced the brand identity of the public channels over against that of the individual associations.
+On 28 April 1994, a new Media Act confirmed that the existing broadcasting associations operating within the public framework were to have their participation in the system extended for a further ten years and required them to increase their cooperation with each other.
+The Act also reinforced the brand identity of the public channels over that of the individual associations.

 A new programming quota was outlined in which the associations were required to produce: